GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_cmdline.rst

 .. note::  If you have derived a wavelength solution from both the arcs and
      the sky lines, as we've done here, you will have two solutions in the calibration manager database.
-My default, the system will pick the sky line solution because the solution is closer in time (same time, in fact) as the science observations.
+By default, the system will pick the sky line solution because the solution is closer in time (same time, in fact) as the science observations.
 If you wish to use the lamp solution, either delete the sky line solution from the database